mihnea-radulescu/imagefanreloaded/README.md

 * key O for displaying Tab options view
 * keys H and F1 for displaying About view
 * keys Up, Down, Left and Right for navigating through the folders tree
-* keys Up, Down, Left, Right, Backspace and Space for back and forward navigation through thumbnails and opened images
+* keys Up, Down, Left, Right, PageUp, PageDown, Backspace and Space for back and forward navigation through thumbnails and opened images
 * keys PageUp, PageDown, Backspace and Space for scrolling through thumbnails
 * key Enter for entering image view and zoomed image view modes
 * key combos Ctrl+Up, Ctrl+Down, Ctrl+Left and Ctrl+Right for dragging zoomed images